NHSDigital/communications-manager-api/README.md

 #### `/specification`:

-This folder contains the Open API specification for the Communications Manager API.
+This folder contains the Open API specification for the NHS Notify API.
 The specification is broken down into multiple files to aid readability and reuse.

 #### `/tests`: